Wb-az/Transformers-Emotion-Analysis/README.md

 <p>
 The tweets were processed to convert any emoticons and emojis into text.
-Table 1 shows the original class distribution in the datset before data processing and feature enginering.<\p>
+Table 1 shows the original class distribution in the datset before data processing and feature enginering.</p>

 <div style="margin-left: auto;
             margin-right: auto;